How to Limit Sugar Intake

 Too much processed sugar

 Consuming foods with high amounts of processed sugar can contribute to health issues such as obesity, heart disease, tooth decay and diabetes.
-To limit the risk of contracting these diseases, you should strive to make up your daily calorie intake from healthier options such as wholegrain foods and aim to include at least five portions of fresh fruits and vegetables in our diets every day.
+To limit the risk of contracting these diseases, you should strive to make up your daily calorie intake from healthier options such as wholegrain foods and aim to include at least five portions of fresh fruits and vegetables in your diet every day.

 1. Understand the difference between natural sugar and added sugar